coreos/fleet/Documentation/using-the-client.md

 # Using the Client

-coreinit provides a command-line tool called `corectl`.
+fleet provides a command-line tool called `corectl`.
 The commands provided by corectl are generally identical to those of systemd's CLI, `systemctl`, while enabling a user to interact with an entire cluster of disconnected systemd instances.

 ## Get up and running